A vulnerable person-related employment check may be needed by:

-- health and allied health professionals.
+- work as a health or allied health professionals.

 Vulnerable person-related employment checks are valid for three years.
 You can apply for a new check if your existing check will expire within six months.